Low-carb diets have been popular for decades.

 The typical low-carb diet does not have a fixed definition.

-Bottom Line: The typical low-carb diet is much lower in carbs and higher in protein than a regular diet.
+SUMMARY Your typical low-carb diet is much lower in carbs and higher in protein than a regular diet.
 The recommended carb intake depends on individual goals and preferences.

 However, there are other variations that involve strategically adding carbs: